Japan's Sharp names new president as losses mount

 "At least with Sony the new head is someone that is known, that has run its successful PlayStation business."

-Japanese peers Sony Corp and Panasonic Corp have also announced management changes.
-The three companies expect to post a combined loss of $17 billion this year, battered by tough competition from foreign rivals led by Samsung Electronics Co Ltd, weak demand and a strong yen.
+Japanese peers Sony Corp (6758.T) and Panasonic Corp (6752.T) have also announced management changes.
+The three companies expect to post a combined loss of $17 billion this year, battered by tough competition from foreign rivals led by Samsung Electronics Co Ltd (005930.KS), weak demand and a strong yen.

 LCD PANEL GLUT